Where to park your cash for higher yield? T-bills vs Fixed Deposit vs SSB (Updated 22 Nov 2024)

 These professionally managed funds will put your cash in instruments such as bank deposits or short-term debt to earn higher interest rates.

-The indicative 7-day annualised yield of the Fullerton SGD Cash Fund was close to 3.1% as of 1 November 2024.
+The indicative 7-day annualised yield of the Fullerton SGD Cash Fund was about 3.07% as of 15 November 2024.

 However, it is worth pointing out that these funds are not capital guaranteed, and funds in cash management accounts are not insured under Singapore Deposit Insurance Corporation Limited (SDIC).